MattThommes/amplify-react-app/readme/README.dev.md

 5. Check Amplify version to verify it is installed globally:
     * `amplify --version`
 6. Run `npm install`.
 Add and commit package-lock.json again: `git commit -m "Dependency updates"`
-7. Run `npm start` and confirm build works and default React site appears at http://localhost:3000
+7. Run `npm run dev` and confirm build works and default React site appears at http://localhost:3000
 8. Proceed to Amplify CLI setup steps, then come back here.
 9. If you haven’t already, commit and push any changes.
 Initial changes should look similar to:
     * `modified:   .gitignore`